Australia says it's reached a free trade deal with Britain - WTMJ

 Associated Press

-The agreement is the first for Britain since it left the European Union.
+The trade agreement is the first Britain has negotiated from scratch since it left the European Union.
+Earlier deals with countries including Japan were built on existing agreements struck by the EU.

 “Both prime ministers have held a positive meeting in London overnight and have resolved outstanding issues in relation to the FTA,” Tehan said in a statement, referring to the Free Trade Agreement.